BuildCircle/working-with-legacy-dotnet-apple-m/README.md

 5. Test your setup (Requires a Build Circle account)

-Try and connect to this TFSVC repository, build, and run the .NEt Framework app to test everything is working. https://dev.azure.com/buildcircle/legacy-dotnet-application
+Try and connect to this TFSVC repository, build, and run the .NET Framework app to test that everything works. https://dev.azure.com/buildcircle/legacy-dotnet-application

 6. SQL Server